Essential Grammars in Use

 14.2 when, before, while, after, until

-when I went out, it was raining
+when I went out, it was raining- We write a

-if When … is at the beginning - We use the present with a future meaning after when
+comma(,)if When … is at the beginning - We use the present with a future meaning after when

 - “When I get home this evening, I’m going to have a shower”